Evans Aryee: Career

 Aryee started training in 2016 and discovered strongman by 2020.
 He first entered 2021 Nieuwegein’s Strongest competition and then placed second in 2022 Strongest Man in East Flanders competition in Belgium.
 In his first international competition, he placed seventh at the 2022 FIBO Strongman ClassX in Germany.
 In IPF Belgisch Kampioenschap powerlifting championships, Aryee totaled 857.5 kg raw.

 Aryee got selected for the Strongman Champions League in June 2022, and started competing prolifically, doing 2022 SCL Romania, 2022 SCL Gibraltar, 2023 SCL Finland, 2023 SCL Serbia, and 2023 SCL Holland.
 By the time of 2023 Central European Strongman Cup, he managed his first international podium and won 2023 SCL Portugal by defeating the likes of Kane Francis and Gavin Bilton to claim his first international strongman victory.
 He also podiumed in 2023 SCL Cyprus, 2024 SCL Serbia and 2024 SCL World Record Breakers in Finland.

 In 2024, Aryee won SCL Portugal held in Esposende, Portugal for the second year and emerged runner-up to Hafþór Júlíus Björnsson at the 2024 SCL Dubai.
 He also secured second place in 2024 SCL Africa, 2024 SCL World Finals in Turkey and won 2025 SCL Serbia held in Zrenjanin, Serbia.
 He finished level on points with Aivars Šmaukstelis but took the title on countback.

 Aryee made his first appearance at World's Strongest Man in 2024, finishing fifth in a group involving Pavlo Kordiyaka, Evan Singleton, Rauno Heinla, Marcus Crowder and Kane Francis.
 He won the car walk event during that heat.
 He also competed in 2025, finishing fourth in a group that was won by eventual World's Strongest Man winner Rayno Nel and also included Mateusz Kieliszkowski, Lucas Hatton and Shane Flowers.

 Aryee competed at the 2024 Magnús Ver Magnússon Strongman Classic in Iceland and was invited to the 2025 Iceland's Strongest Man competition where he won third place behind the twelve-times champion Hafþór Júlíus Björnsson and Paddy Haynes.
 He also participated at the World Deadlift Championships in 2023 where he deadlifted 400 kg and the World Log Lift Championships in 2023 and 2025, pressing 170 kg and 180 kg respectively.

+In September 2026, Aryee achieved his first Giants Live podium as he placed 2nd at the Strongman Open event in Birmingham.
+With that, he secured a spot at a fourth successive World's Strongest Man in 2027.

-Having competed in 45 international strongman competitions across many locations around the world, Aryee has 3 international wins and 16 international podiums to his credit.
+Having competed in 56 international strongman competitions across many locations around the world, Aryee has 4 international wins and 20 international podiums to his credit.
 He also holds three Guinness World Records.